-1. Washoe County - Washoe County reserves the privilege of issuing general obligation or special assessment district bonds at any time legal requirements are met.
+1. Washoe County - Currently, the County does not have authorization or plans to issue additional general obligation bonds.
+The County reserves the privilege of issuing bonds or other securities at any time legal requirements are satisfied.

-Source: Christine Vuletich - Chief Financial Officer, Washoe County
+Source: Abbe Yacoben - Chief Financial Officer, Washoe County